naimazhusupova/Project-Dashboard-Covid/README.md

 6. Finally, the dashboard will be automatically displayed in your default browser

-## Run the dashboard locally (using Anaconda Terminal)
+## Run the dashboard locally (using Anaconda Prompt)

-1. Open Anaconda Terminal
+1. Open Anaconda Prompt
 2. Activate your environment by: `conda activate My_Environment`
 3. Open the terminal in your created environment (click on the play-icon button and choose "Open Terminal")
 4. Move to your directory using `cd your_directory` (where you cloned this repo) command, for example `cd /Users/nazgul/Desktop/Project-Dashboard-Covid`